PlasticStudio/Silverstripe-SEO/docs/schema/README.md

 </script>
 ```

-In your CMS settings add your organisation name and image to populate the data:
+In your CMS Site Settings add your organisation name and image to populate the data:

 - publisher.name
 - publisher.logo.url